Skip to Main Content

 What wireless systems do you coordinate?

-We coordinate all production wireless systems including microphones, IFB/IEM, wireless video, lens control, intercom, and any other RF equipment.
-Comprehensive coordination ensures all systems work together without interference.
+We set up all production wireless systems including microphones, IFB/IEM, wireless video, lens control, intercom, and any other RF gear.
+Full planning makes sure all systems work together without interference.

 How do you handle frequency allocation?

-We scan your locations, identify clean frequencies within Hungarian legal spectrum, and allocate channels to all departments.
-We provide frequency documentation and work with each department to program their equipment.
+We scan your locations, identify clean frequencies within Hungarian legal range, and allocate channels to all departments.
+We give frequency records and work with each department to program their gear.

 What about wireless video systems?

 We supply Teradek Bolt, Vaxis Storm, and other wireless video systems for video village distribution.
-These provide zero-latency transmission allowing directors and clients to monitor without cables.
+These give zero-latency transmission allowing directors and clients to monitor without cables.

 Do you provide wireless lens control?

 Yes, we supply wireless follow focus systems including Preston FIZ, ARRI WCU-4, and Tilta Nucleus.
-We ensure lens control frequencies are coordinated with other wireless systems.
+We make sure lens control frequencies are set up with other wireless systems.

 What about Hungarian RF regulations?

-We're familiar with Hungarian frequency regulations and ensure all wireless equipment operates within legal spectrum.
-We can advise on registration requirements for high-power systems.
+We're familiar with Hungarian frequency rules and make sure all wireless gear operates within legal range.
+We can advise on sign-ups needs for high-power systems.

 Can you support large-scale productions?

-Yes, we regularly support productions with dozens of wireless channels across multiple departments.
-Complex productions benefit most from comprehensive RF coordination.
+Yes, we often support shoots with dozens of wireless channels across many departments.
+Complex shoots gain most from full RF planning.

 Productions in Hungary that need this often pair it with Wireless Microphone Systems, Location Sound Packages, and Boom Microphones for full coverage.
 Most projects also draw on Communication Systems and Wireless Audio Systems.